Corporate Accounts Policy

 - Corporate accounts may permit multi-user access as required (e.g., delegation, knowledge of passwords, additional phone number enrollment to support MFA).

-- Contact IT Customer Care to request a corporate account.
+- Contact the IT Service Desk to request a corporate account.

 - Corporate accounts require an annual review on or around April 30 each year.